JoshuaHull/portfolio/README.md

 [rollup-plugin-count](./libs/rollup-plugin-count) - import a Javascript variable equal to the number of files in the build which have a given file extension

+[rollup-plugin-handlebars-compile](./libs/rollup-plugin-handlebars-compile) - Import the contents of a HTML file, after having run `Handlebars.compile()` over it

 [rollup-plugin-html-minify](./libs/rollup-plugin-html-minify) - very simple HTML minifier

 ### unplugin-vue-components plugins